 While not mandatory, earning your graduate certificate in physical therapy in one of these specialty areas could help prepare you for the board certification exam.
 It’s important to remember that not all institutions offer certificates in all of the different specialties.
 To learn more about your potential options, browse physical therapy certificate programs and contact schools directly.

-While many may consider a masters degree the next step after college, masters in physical therapy (MPT) or masters of science physical therapy (MSPT) degrees are not often offered in the United States.
-This is because a doctorate in now the minimum education needed to become a licensed physical therapist.iii Instead, students may enroll directly in DPT programs after earning their bachelors degree.
-As this is a relativley recent change, there may still be those who hold a masters in physical therapy degree or schools who offer physical therapy masters programs.
+While many may consider a masters degree the next step after college.
+Instead, students may enroll directly in DPT programs after earning their bachelors degree.
+As this is a relatively recent change, there may still be those who hold a Masters in Physical Therapy degree or schools who offer Physical Therapy Masters programs.
 However, those wishing to pursue licensure and sit board exams for the first time will need to continue their education and attend a CAPTE accredited doctoral program.
 Those who are already licensed may be able to streamline their education with a tDPT program.

 When researching physical therapy graduate programs , it’s important to keep in mind your individual goals and understand how you learn.
 While many love the freedom and flexibility that online learning for physical therapy graduate programs may provide students, especially professionals who may have families and careers, it’s not for everyone.
 Increased freedom may mean more responsibility falls on the student, such as creating and sticking to a schedule and performing more individual study.
 It’s important to check physical therapy graduate programs to see the support they offer online students and if it matches your learning style.